10 Way To Keep Your Dogs Immunity Strong

 First I want to give an analogy to help get a better understanding of our immune system and medicinal herbs that help it in different ways.
 Think of a castle.
 Your dogs body is the castle and it has defenses to protect it from invaders.

 Castle Wall : Your dogs castle (his body) can slowly build a high wall around it (his immunity) so bacteria and viruses can not get through.
 At this point his body won't be desirable to pathogens.
 Bacteria and viruses thrive in poor host conditions.
 Its easier to live in and take over someone with a lower immune system than a strong immune system.
 Ideally, these herbs should be taken while your dog is NOT sick.
 They do not fight against pathogens that are currently in or around your body like the below categories.
 They build resistance over time so getting into the castle is not attainable.

 Examples: Reishi Mushroom, Turkey Tail Mushroom, Astragalus Root

-Warriors : Your dogs body has the ability to send out warriors to fight off incoming invaders (germs).
+Warriors : Your dogs body has the ability to send out warriors to fight off incoming invaders (bacteria / viruses).
 You can help these warriors be put into action by administering "activating" and "stimulating" herbs.
 These stimulate your dogs immune system to fight off whatever is trying to attack it.